nolanlawson/cordova-plugin-sqlite-2/README.md

 ##### iOS

 On iOS, this plugin is still slower than native WebSQL due to the overhead of serializing data sent between the WebView and the native layer.

-But sometimes native WebSQL isn't an option: e.g. you are using WKWebView (where [WebSQL is not supported](https://bugs.webkit.org/show_bug.cgi?id=137760)), or you need to store more than [the maximum allowed by Apple in regular WebSQL](https://pouchdb.com/errors.html#not_enough_space).
+However, sometimes native WebSQL isn't an option: e.g. you are using WKWebView (where [WebSQL is not supported](https://bugs.webkit.org/show_bug.cgi?id=137760)), or you need to store more than [the maximum allowed by Apple in regular WebSQL](https://pouchdb.com/errors.html#not_enough_space).
+In those cases, this plugin can be very handy.

+On both iOS and Android, this plugin can also be considered useful if you need huge amounts of storage, or prepopulated databases.

 #### Where is data stored?